paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Distance Between Two Points

 In the geodetic parlance, the shortest distance between two points is an arc, not a straight line.
-It is kind of important if you don't want to tunnel through earth and dive under the sea to get anywhere.
+It is important if you don't want to tunnel through earth and dive under the sea to get anywhere.

 `Kilometres(from, to)` uses the Haversine formula to calculate the distance taking into account an approximation of the earth's curvature.
 For display convenience there is a version, `DistanceBetween(from, to)`, that returns a string that is more friendly than the raw kilometres.
 If the distance is below one kilometre, it returns the value as a whole number of metres (i.e. 43 m).
 For distances below ten kilometres, one decimal place is provided (4.7 km).
 Above the kilometres are whole numbers only (23 km).

-#### Bearing from One Point to the Next
+#### Bearing from Point to Point

 If you were hiking, you would take a bearing between yourself and a known landmark and use that bearing to get there.